Don Kulick, Research Director

 Sverker Finnström is Associate Professor in Cultural Anthropology at Uppsala University.

 Finnström has written on existential anthropology and war based on his long-term ethnographic engagement with in northern Uganda and connected places.
 He was the chair of the Swedish Anthropological Association from 2013 to 2015.

 He has been developing an analytical framework that can advance the understanding of the global travels of war.
 Publications related to this focus include the award-winning monograph Living with Bad Surroundings (Duke U Press, 2008) and the anthology Virtual War and Magical Death (Duke U Press, 2013, with Neil L. Whitehead).

-Together with Hugh Beach, he will chart vulnerability as a quality that is differentially distributed and examine what this mean in terms of ethical engagement and practical response.
+He charts vulnerability as a quality that is differentially distributed and examine what this mean in terms of ethical engagement and practical response.
 Finnström is also interested in theoretical approaches to vulnerability that can help complement wide-spread yet one-dimensional and damaging stories of suffering and loss.

 Maria Karlsson is a Ph.D in Literary Studies and a senior lecturer in Rhetoric at the Department of Literature, Uppsala University.

 Karlsson’s research interests are narration, reading, popular culture/melodrama and last turn-of-the century writers.
 She has also been studying fan mail, loneliness, art scandals and Swedish crime fiction.
 Her works use perspectives of gender and intersectionality and she was for five years a researcher at The Centre for Gender Research, Uppsala University.

 Karlsson’s recent articles are centered on the thousands of letters from the public to the author Selma Lagerlöf (1858–1940).
 Within EV Karlsson is analyzing how the many help seekers in the letter collection use their vulnerability.